adrianpbe/grid_exp_oe/README.md

 ## Features

-Training in vectorized MiniGrid environments environmnets, only `image` and `direction` observations are used, `mission` string observation is currently ignored, so training of environments that require language may not be solvable.
+Training in vectorized MiniGrid environments, only `image` and `direction` observations are used, `mission` string observation is currently ignored, so environments that require language may not be solvable.

-A basic experiment tracking is built-in, models checkpoints are stored, training stats are logged to a csv and Tensorboard, config files with algorithms and models hyperparameters, as well metadata (time and commit hash) are stored.
+A basic experiment tracking is built-in, models checkpoints are stored, training stats are logged to a CSV file and to Tensorboard, config files with algorithms and models hyperparameters, as well metadata (time and commit hash) are stored.

-An evaluation tool is also included, it supports the evaluation of random policies on any environment, the evaluation of existing training experiments (with automatic loading of the best checkpoint or manual selection) and optionally rending of the environment for humans.
+An evaluation tool is also included, it supports the evaluation of random policies on any environment, the evaluation of existing training experiments (with automatic loading of the best checkpoint or manual selection) and optionally rendering of the environment for humans.

 ## Usage